Cost to Open Up Fireplace

 • How long the work is likely to take.

-• Building regulation and planning permission for opening up a fireplace.
+• Building regulations and planning permission requirements for opening up a fireplace.

 fireplace